ParkinsonLab/16S_MGX_Workshops/AKU_Command-line_Tutorial.md

 - `-l` is a flag
 - `file.txt` is the input

 Sometimes you won't have a flag or input, but you will almost always have a command.
 The command tells the computer what action it is to perform.
 The flag modifies this behaviour in a specific way (each command has its own unique flags).
 The input is telling the computer what to act upon.
 In this example, `wc` is a command that counts words.
 The `-l` flag is telling it to count lines rather than an individual word count.
 Altogther, this command is telling the computer to return the number of lines in `file.txt`.
+You can type `man` before most of these commands to display a help page.

 We can try some of these commands on the 16S workshop files.
 Open a terminal on your desktop and type in the following:
 ```bash